Boulet Boogies to a Second Degree, First Zag Dance Grad

 “We essentially learn the concepts that we are dancing about and then apply them on paper, in our lives, and in the dance,” she said.

-Ostersmith said she was pleased “Resilient” also was performed in the
+Ostersmith said she was pleased “Resilient” also was performed in the Student Choreography Concert in early April.

 “I want a mix of everything — so any kind of movement incorporated with cognitive therapies and resilience training.
 I really want to capitalize on the mind-body connection.
 This not about dwelling on peoples brokenness.
 Rather, it’s about providing tangible lifestyle tools that boost well-being, decrease depression and anxiety, and improve personal and interpersonal relationships,” she said.
 "Just really, really yummy food with amazing workouts, and awesome tactics for people to access positive psychology.
 I want this to be a place where people can find community and reclaim their personal power.”